Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 rule (here, the second part).
 The rest is as explained before.

-The parser mentioned before uses additional sanity rules which are not described here (it checks for unexpected boundaries).
+The parser mentioned before uses additional sanity rules which are not described here (it checks for unexpected boundaries or for ones comming too soon).

 Rules index and outline